My approach

 Therapeutic care

-Additional qualifications in acupuncture and therapeutic massage allow hands‑on therapies to be offered where helpful, complementing conventional veterinary medicine and, where appropriate, working alongside other professional therapists.
+Additional qualifications in veterinary acupuncture and therapeutic massage allow hands‑on therapies to be offered where helpful, complementing conventional veterinary medicine and, where appropriate, working alongside other professional therapists.

 What matters most